Employment Opportunities

 Essential Duties and Responsibilities:

-• Attend and help facilitate five Saturday school days throughout the academic year
+• Attend and help facilitate Saturday school days throughout the academic year

 Qualification Requirements: